robocorp/robocorp/action_server/README.md

 `action-server new`

-Note: the `action-server` executable should be automatically added to your python installation after `pip install robocorp-action-server`, but if for some reason it wasn't pip-installed, it's also possible to use `python -m robocorp.action_server` instead of `action-server`.
+Note: the `action-server` executable should be automatically added to your python installation after `pip install sema4ai-action-server`, but if for some reason it wasn't pip-installed, it's also possible to use `python -m robocorp.action_server` instead of `action-server`.

 After creating the project, it's possible to serve the actions under the current directory with: